Are you returning on site?

-My child wants to be in the same class as their friends, but the age groups have changed, how do I find out who the teachers are?
+My young person wants to be in the same workshop as their friends, but the age groups have changed, how do I find out who the artists are?

 Is there a trial period?